WH Chambers

 Sodium plays a key role in how your body functions as it helps maintain fluid balance and cognitive function, so it’s important to replace the sodium you lose to some extent when your sweat losses really begin to mount up.

-A 2015 study found that athletes who adequately replaced the sodium lost in their sweat finished a middle distance triathlon an average of 26 minutes faster than those who didn’t.
+2015 study found that athletes who adequately replaced the sodium lost in their sweat finished a middle distance triathlon an average of 26 minutes faster than those who didn’t.

 Whilst that sort of performance gain isn’t going to be possible for everyone, it does highlight the potential impact of getting your hydration strategy right.